The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 STRING .generate(STRING key, ENUM {ascii, base64url} encoding = ascii)

-Generate the full JWK/JWS token.
+Generate the full JWT/JWS token.
 This method supports creating with the

 RSA and ECDSA keys must be in PEM format without newlines.